vcz-fr/TheFollowUp/_posts/2015/09/2015-09-27-robot-queues-up-iphone.md

     url: "https://fr.ubergizmo.com/2015/09/26/robot-queue-iphone-6s.html"
     dead: true

-tweet: "An australian roboticist sent a robot to queue up in front of an Apple Store for the release of the iPhone 6s"
+message: "An australian roboticist sent a robot to queue up in front of an Apple Store for the release of the iPhone 6s"
 ---